Bibhuti1221Bhushan/Personal-Arch-Installation-Guide/README.md

 ping -c 3 1.1.1.1
 ```

-If You Receive Error Like **Unknown host** Or **Network is unreachable,** Means You Are Not Online Yet.
+If You Receive Error Like **Unknown Host** Or **Network is Not Available,** Means You Are Not Online Yet.
 Review Your Network Configuration And Redo The Steps Above.

-### Update The Device Clock :
+## Update The Device Clock :

 To Ensure That Clock is Accurate :